mdelrio98/food-app-backend/README.md

 In the `package.json` file, you will find the following main scripts:

-- `npm run dev`: Starts the server in development mode using `ts-node-dev`.
+- `yarn dev`: Starts the server in development mode using `ts-node-dev`.
 Ideal for local development due to its hot-reloading feature.
-- `npm run build`: Compiles the TypeScript code to JavaScript in the `dist/` directory.
+- `yarn build`: Compiles the TypeScript code to JavaScript in the `dist/` directory.
-- `npm start`: Starts the server in production mode from the compiled files in `dist/`.
-Requires `npm run build` to have been run beforehand.
+- `yarn start`: Runs the compiled code in production mode.
-- `npm test`: (Placeholder) Runs automated tests (see [Testing](#-testing) section).
+- `yarn test`: (Placeholder) Runs automated tests (see [Testing](#-testing) section).
-- `npm run lint`: (Placeholder) Runs the linter to check code quality.
+- `yarn run lint`: (Placeholder) Runs the linter to check code quality.
-- `npm run format`: (Placeholder) Formats the code using Prettier.
+- `yarn run format`: (Placeholder) Formats the code using Prettier.

 ---